JioMeet/JioMeetCoreTemplateSDK_iOS/README.md

 5. **Whiteboard/Screen Share:** Collaborate seamlessly with screen sharing and digital whiteboard capabilities.

-6. **Watermark:** JioMeet watermark to be present in all meetings however it's configurable.
+6. **Watermark:** JioMeet watermark to be present in all meetings.
+However, it is configurable.

 ## Prerequisites